zeke/devcenter-scraper/content/md/dataclips.md

 ## Security

 All dataclips are secured through unique un-guessable URLs.
-[Production tier](https://devcenter.heroku.com/articles/heroku-postgres-plans#production-tier) databases also have the ability to secure dataclips to a heroku user account.
+[Standard, Premium and Enterprise tier] (https://devcenter.heroku.com/articles/heroku-postgres-plans#standard-tier) databases also have the ability to secure dataclips to a heroku user account.

 ## Limits

 * Dataclips may return up to 29,999 rows
-* Dataclips can only be secured via authentication on [production tier](https://devcenter.heroku.com/articles/heroku-postgres-plans#production-tier) databases
+* Dataclips can only be secured via authentication on [Standard, Premium and Enterprise tier] (https://devcenter.heroku.com/articles/heroku-postgres-plans#standard-tier) databases
 * By default, Dataclips will cancel queries after 10 minutes.